AutoResearch/autora/README.md

 poetry config virtualenvs.in-project true

 # Set up a new environment with the version of python you installed earlier
-poetry env use 3.8  # '3.8' needs to match the version of python you installed with pyenv, without the patch version number
+pyenv shell 3.8.13  # Activate the target version of python poetry env use $(pyenv which python)  # Set up a new poetry environment with that python version

+# Check that the poetry environment is in the correct place.
+This command should return the path to the AER/.venv/ directory:
+poetry env info --path

 # Update the installation utilities within the new environment
 poetry run python -m pip install --upgrade pip setuptools wheel